thorirv15/WhatsTheWeather/README.md

 #### Forecast details
 It is possible to click on each of the four next days displayed to see a detailed forcast for that day.
 Details for the current day will always be displayed.
 #### Caching functionality
 Every time a new forecast is fetched the city or coordinates are cached.
-This is done so that the user will always see the newest forecast based on the last input after restarting the application.
-If the data has been stored for more than 12 hours the data will be deleted.
+When the user restarts the application he will always see the newest forecast based on the latest search input.
+If the data has been stored for more than 12 hours the data will be deleted from the storage.
 #### Refresh cache
-Everytime there is something stored in the cache, the user can click on the "Refresh Cache" button on top of the screen to empty the cache.
+Everytime there is something stored in the cache, the user can click on the "Refresh Cache" button on the buttom of the screen to empty the cache.
 If there is nothing in the cache, the button will be unclickable.

 ## Development